wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ### Determining equivalence with the proposed data

-Both the compound concept and primary Concept within it will be of type Genre.
+The primary Concept within a genre will be of type Genre.

 This breaks that automatic link between the primary Concept of a Subject and that of a Genre.
 However, this proposal includes a mechanism for determining